 Email: When emailing school parents about fundraisers, include a link where supporters can place an order online.
 Mention the end date of the sale, if applicable.
 If you send a message to several people at once, protect their privacy by putting all recipients’ email addresses in the bcc field.
 Encourage parents to forward the email to others, perhaps adding a message from their child explaining how the fundraiser will benefit the school.
-You can make creating and sending emails (and managing all those addresses!) a breeze with PTO Today's Parent Express Email, a free parent group email tool.

 Facebook: When promoting a fundraiser on your parent group’s Facebook page, don’t post so often that it turns off parents.
 Intersperse posts about the fundraiser with other items.
 Encourage parents to post the link to participate in the fundraiser on their friends’ Facebook walls; depending on individual privacy settings, the posts may be viewed by many other Facebook users, spreading word of the fundraiser even wider.

 Twitter: Post about the fundraiser and encourage readers to “retweet” it, then thank them for the retweets.
 Adding a hash tag to your tweet (for example, #SmithSchoolPTO) will make it easier for Twitter users interested in the school to find your tweets.